awslabs/multi-model-server/tests/performance/README.md

 ## How to run the test suite
 To run the test suite you need to execute the [run_perfomance_suite.py](run_perfomance_suite.py).
 You will have to provide the artifacts-dir path to store the test case results.
-You can specify test cases to be run by providing 'test-dir'(default='$MMS_HOME/tests/performance/tests') and 'pattern' (default='*.yaml').
+You can specify test cases to be run by providing 'test-dir' with default as '$MMS_HOME/tests/performance/tests' and 'pattern' with default as '*.yaml'.
 For other options use '--help' option.

 Script does the following:
 1. Optionally but by default starts the metrics monitoring server